osvaldoferraz/kickstarter-analysis/README.md

 The table does not have enough information to draw conclusions in an accurate way.
 For example, Outcomes Based on Goal graph can give a false impression on the outcomes, because the data is not properly weighted.
 It shows that 73-76% of the kickstartes goals below $5000 were successful, seconded by goals from $35000 to $45000, with a success rate of 67%.
-However, the Kickstart table gives a sample of 317 Successful entries below $5000, but only 6 succesful entries with goals between $35000 and $45000 (see below)
+However, the Kickstart table gives a sample of 317 successful entries below $5000, but only 6 succesful entries with goals between $35000 and $45000 (see below)
 This discrepancy between these two samples gives a false impression that goals between 35-45k can be almost as successful than its pair below 5k, which is not necessarily truth.

 ![35_45k_6 entries](https://user-images.githubusercontent.com/72593264/96394998-0ced4480-1189-11eb-83b7-2b4233ddea31.png)